-While it’s said the sum is only as good as its parts, high performing teams can only achieve their greatest level of collective impact when they have an effective leader.
+It’s said that the sum is only as good as its parts, but high-performing teams can only achieve their greatest level of collective impact when they have an effective leader.

 And while you can learn leadership best practices in many ways, sometimes it’s most impactful to hear advice from people who are right in the thick of it.

-That’s why at the 2017 Collaborative, we asked qualified panel speakers to share their personal experiences as leaders of high performing teams.
+That’s why at the Collaborative, we asked industry experts to share their personal experiences as leaders of high performing teams.
 In this post you’ll hear from:

-- Danny Kim—speaker, consultant, career coach at The Dauphinee Group and Point Loma Nazarene University
+- Danny Kim—senior consultant at Centauric and career coach at Point Loma Nazarene University

-- Chandini Portteus—president and CEO of Wipe Out Kids’ Cancer
+- Chandini Portteus—principal and CEO of Portteus Consulting Group, former president and CEO of Wipe Out Kids’ Cancer

-*This panel was facilitated by Cindy Jones-Nyland, co-founder and chief marketer of Brite Dandelion.
+*This panel was facilitated by Cindy Jones-Nyland, co-founder and CMO of Brite Dandelion.

 1. Everyone Needs to Be a Plank Holder